504 vs. IEP: What is the Difference?

 Individualized Education Programs (IEPs) fall under the Individuals with Disabilities Education Act (IDEA) which is special education law.
 IDEA ensures that children with disabilities receive a Free and Appropriate Public Education (FAPE) to meet their unique needs, and prepare them for further education, employment, and independent living.
 IEPs are valid in public schools.

-They outline super specific goals - special education services like speech or occupational therapy, accommodations, and extra support.
+They outline super specific goals, special education services like speech or OT, and accommodations.
 Special education teachers provide the specialized instruction outlined in the IEP.

-IEPs are reviewed annually, and eligibility is reevaluated every 3 years.
+IEPs are reviewed annually and eligibility is reevaluated every 3 years.
 More frequent meetings can happen too if there are concerns.
+(You can request a meeting at any time…you don’t have to wait until the annual review!)

-I know it can be hard to keep 504 plans and IEPs straight.
 If you need any help understanding or advocating for your child's unique needs, just reach out!
 I'm always happy to explain and answer questions.
-You aren’t alone!